 Chinatown Sips: Tea Edition

-As we experience the eleventy-thousandth month of spring in Boston (rain, snow, hot, cold, nor’easter) we await the relaxing warmth of summer.
 In one of those “is it a cold or is it allergies” moments, I found a tea that you must try.
 This “Eight Treasures” tea begins with red dates, AKA Jujubes.
 (Not those icky candies that were always in my “to trade” pile at Halloween.)
 These jujubes are known more broadly as Chinese red dates are the key ingredient in this traditional brew.
 We see them in our favorite herbalist’s shop, Nam Bac Hong (now on Tyler St.) as well as in Jia Ho the supermarket we also visit on our tours.
+On my tours, this herbalist shop is always one of the high points for guests.

 Eight Treasures Tea